fullcomplement/lincoln_computer_science/apcsp_unit5_summary.md

 further.
 With that, their creation can be used in a way they never intended it to do.
 For example, the internet was created for scientists but is now used by almost everyone in the world for entertainment or work, but this could cause anxiety or depression which the creator did not intend.

 Microtransactions have also been created in which people can purchase in-game currency.
 This could have negative consequences such as developing a gambling addiction or a loss of a large amount of money.

-Microtransaction are trades inside games where you trade real life money for in-game currency, cosmetics, or powerups.
+**Microtransactions** are trades inside games where you trade real life money for in-game currency, cosmetics, or powerups.

 Web applications cause dopamine feedback loops, depression, anxiety, etc.. think